VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint6.md

 ### Questions you need to answer

 1. How did you work with another team member to deliver a feature in these last 6 weeks?
 What roles have you played?

+	I am pretty sure for far I am doing pretty well, all they way up we are working through ZOOM and discuss every questions we have had, during all this 6 weeks we did quite good progress and keep growing as a team and close to finishing our project

 2. What did you learn from working in a team these last 6 weeks?
 How are you going to improve your teamwork in the future?

+	Honestly I have learned a lot, I am keep improving my developer skills, team player skills, I am definitely sure all this skills will help me in my future job.
+Overall Lambda School have teach me working in team and be really open to people

 ## Prompt 3 - Professional Development Resume Updates